sankarip/thesis/README.md

 This function returns heatmaps of all of the the images on the image list.
 Could be updated to save these images instead of displaying them if the user prefered.

 # The function gettreenums(imglist) takes in the image list and returns the number for each tree on it
-This function quickly places the correct tree number in a list that corresponds to the iamges listed on imglist.
+This function quickly places the correct tree number in a list that corresponds to the images listed on imglist.
+These are the tree numbers that are assigned in the orchard.
+This function only works for the current ground truth data set.

 # The function getwidths() pulls the width data into Python from a CSV file
 No inputs, but requires the path within the function to be changed to a path to a csv of the trunk widths and requires imglist and imgpath to be defined